Info Packet #2: Understanding and Teaching about Nuclear Weapons

 The humanitarian consequences and risks approach provides much of the impetus behind the Oleander Initiative.
 In the video above, Ira Helfand of the Nobel Prize winning organization International Physicians for the Prevention of Nuclear War examines the consequences of nuclear exchange, including the immediate rise of temperatures hotter than the surface of the sun and nuclear winter, which would lead to widespread famine across the globe.

 Please also find below a link from Ambassador Alexander Kmentt (Ambassador/Director for Disarmament, Arms Control and Nonproliferation, Federal Ministry for European and International Affairs, Austria), at the World Conference Against A- and H- Bombs.
-The same conference we will attend during the Oleander Initiative.
 During his speech, Ambassador Kmentt establishes an argument for why nonproliferation and disarmament movements must include the humanitarian consequences and risks.

 Click here to read that speech.